Emsley1d/Interview_Exercise/README.md

 base.php was effectively going to be a homepage but I can't get the block content to extend to other pages so I am just going to turn it into the nav bar.

+## Forms

 I was going to create login and registration functions (authentication and authorisation are two of my favourite things to develop) but the brief doesn't stipulate these are required so I changed login.php to timesheet.php and created A Time Sheet Form.
 Having said that as this is a Web Application anyone could access it so it'll need to be protected with credentials.

-Created Time Sheet Report page so you can search by Employee, Job Type and Date (search yet to work) Created Update page to add/remove employees/job types (psuedo code only) Creating CalculateTime function to calculate time taken from job start to finish.
+Created Time Sheet Report page so you can search by Employee, Job Type and Date (search yet to work).<br>
+Created Update page to add/remove employees/job type.(add/remove functions yet to work).<br>
+Creating CalculateTime function to calculate time taken from job start to finish. (written in JS (as opposed to PHP) as keen to get starting on database/form functionality)<br>

+I am happy with the basics of the Front End so am going to turn my attention to creating a database.